The Music Lesson: Painting materials

 The painting was investigated by Hermann Kühn in 1968 and there is also material on the pigment analysis on the website of the National Gallery in London where the painting was included in the exhibition "Vermeer and Music: The Art of Love and Leisure" in 2013.
 The Music Lesson is a mature work of Vermeer and his handling of color and his choice of painting materials is but one of the aspects proving his mastery.
 The painting is dominated by dark areas such as the bluish-black floor painted in bone black with the addition of natural ultramarine.

 In popular culture

 The 2013 documentary film Tim's Vermeer documents inventor and entrepreneur Tim Jenison's attempt to recreate The Music Lesson to test his theory that Vermeer painted with the help of optical devices.
 Jenison is given the opportunity for a brief private viewing of the painting at Buckingham Palace.
-The film's claim that Vermeer used something similar to Jenison's technique has been controversial - derided by art critic Bendor Grosvenor, but accepted by Jonathan Jones.
+The film's claim that Vermeer used something similar to Jenison's technique has been controversial and was derided by the art critic Jonathan Jones.